Tom Clancy's Rainbow Six 3: Raven Shield

+Windows and Mac

 Plot

-In 1945, two Ustaše members escape the Independent State of Croatia with vast amounts of Croatian Holocaust loot, leaving documents relating to it in a Croatian bank.
-Sixty years later, in 2005 Croatia, a group of assailants enter the bank overnight, kill its occupants, and destroy the documents before leaving empty-handed.
+In 1945, two Ustaše members escape the Independent State of Croatia with Holocaust loot, leaving documents relating to it in a Croatian bank.
+Sixty years later, in 2005, a group of assailants enter the bank overnight, kill its occupants, and destroy the documents.

-Meanwhile, Rainbow, an elite top secret international counterterrorist organization led by John Clark and advised by Kevin Sweeney, responds to a series of neo-fascist terrorist attacks targeting South American oil interests and European financial institutions.
-Their attention is soon drawn to a series of shootouts in the Cayman Islands between drug smugglers and the Cayman Islands Police Force, including one at the mansion of Croatian billionaire Nikola Gospić, who claims the smugglers broke in.
+Meanwhile, Rainbow, led by John Clark and advised by Kevin Sweeney, responds to a series of neo-fascist terrorist attacks targeting South American oil interests and European financial institutions.
+They are soon deployed to intervene in shootouts in the Cayman Islands between drug smugglers and the Cayman Islands Police Force, including one at the mansion of Croatian billionaire Nikola Gospić, who claims the smugglers broke in.

 Rainbow's suspicions arise after a series of raids and terrorist attacks on locations across South America connected to Gospić and the smugglers, including an unusually violent attack on a meat-packing facility in Argentina which Gospić owns a minority stake in, and a raid on an import-export company in Brazil storing chemical weapons components.
 Rainbow finds a link between Gospić and far-right Argentine presidential candidate Alvaro Gutierrez, who is himself tied to an earlier attack on a Swiss bank.
 After killing a British Neo-Nazi with ties to Gospić and Gutierrez during a hostage situation, and stopping the contamination of meat at the meat-packing facility with VX, Rainbow deduces Gospić is stockpiling chemical weapons and raids the meat-packing facility and his mansion.

 Rainbow learns that Gospić is an escaped Ustaše official, one of the two men in the opening cutscene.
 Dying of liver cancer, Gospić intends to use his vast wealth to resurrect global fascism before he dies: by buying South American oil fields and killing swaths of people across the continent, he would spark an economic crisis, then use his oil profits to raise an international fascist movement and form Greater Croatia under fascist rule.
 To bring about the crisis, he plans to attack Festa Junina celebrations in Rio de Janeiro with blister gas.
 Rainbow assaults a garage where Gospić is preparing a parade float filled with blister gas, killing Gospić and preventing the attack.
 Gutierrez is promptly arrested, and he admits everything to Clark in interrogation.

 Expansions

-Athena Sword (2004)
+Athena Sword

 Athena Sword is the first expansion for the PC version of Raven Shield.
 Athena Sword builds upon the original by adding eight new missions, five new multiplayer maps, three new multiplayer game modes, and seven new weapons.
 Athena Sword was developed by Ubisoft Milan and released on March 9, 2004.
 A Mac port was released on November 23, 2004.
 Athena Sword was packaged with the original game as Tom Clancy's Rainbow Six 3 Gold Edition in 2004.